 2.0 Methodology

-In April 2025, different electronic databases, namely Google Scholar, Scopus, PubMed, Web Science, and African Journal Online, were for the information search.
+In April 2025, different electronic databases, namely Google Scholar, Scopus, PubMed, Web Science, and African Journal Online, were used for the information search.
 The keyword search terms consisted of Life Cycle Assessment, LCA of plastics, plastic AND food packaging, raw materials of plastics, plastics AND environment, food packaging, 'greenhouse, global warming, 'microplastics, plastics AND ecosystem, global plastic production, plastics AND human health, plastics AND food, plastics AND animal health.
 The relevant information was extracted from the articles written in the English language which were selected after carefully and independently reviewing the relevancy of the information contained in their titles and abstracts.
 Different 48 publications were included in this study, listed in the bibliography.

 3.0 Overview of Plastic materials in food packaging

 Packaging of food is very crucial to the preservation and safety of all food products.
 It enhances product shelf life and provides a significant barrier against contamination (Fadiji et al., 2023).
 Plastic is a very versatile packaging material that is commonly used in food packaging (Sarkar and Aparna, 2020).
 Plastics contain basic constituents, although they are made into different forms.
 In the food packaging industry, plastics are derived from fossil fuels, and they account for about 50% of all packaging materials (Piergiovanni et al., 2016; Sarkar and Aparna, 2020).
-Although recently there are some efforts of making biodegradable plastics, the widely used plastics originating from fossil fuels are persistent in the environment and take many years to degrade, or they are totally non-degradable (Ncube et al., 2020).
+Although there have recently been efforts to make biodegradable plastics, the widely used plastics derived from fossil fuels remain persistent in the environment, taking many years to degrade — or even being completely non-degradable (Ncube et al., 2020).
 The most commonly used plastics in food packaging are Polyethylene Terephthalate (PET), Polypropylene (PP), Low-Density Polyethylene (LDPE), Polyvinyl Chloride (PVC), Polystyrene (PS) and High-Density Polyethylene (HDPE) (Singh and Demirsöz, 2022).

 PET is widely used for water bottles and food packaging.
 It is popular due to its lightweight and recyclability, though it lacks heat resistance and can release harmful chemicals when exposed to high temperatures (Ajaj et al., 2022).
-PP is mostly found in yoghurt cups and microwaveable containers; it is durable and safe for food use but can release toxins when overheated; hence, care should be taken when using it.
+PP is mostly found in yoghurt cups and microwaveable containers; it is durable and safe for food use, but can release toxins when overheated; hence, care should be taken when using it.
 LDPE is known to be flexible and resistant to tearing, commonly used for bread bags and wraps, but also melts easily and can contaminate food at high temperatures.
 PVC is effective for meat trays and cling film but involves harmful production chemicals and releases toxic chlorine gas when burnt.
 PS, used in disposable food containers, poses serious environmental risks due to its slow decomposition and chemical release.
 HDPE is strong and safe for food packaging but can also release chemicals when heated (Piergiovanni et al., 2016; Hassanpour and Unnisa, 2017; Singh and Demirsöz, 2022).

 A material life cycle begins with the extraction of raw materials from natural resources in the ground and the energy generation.
 This cycle is crucial for understanding the environmental, social, and economic impacts of materials throughout their lifespan.
 The life cycle of plastics encompasses several stages, with significant environmental impacts at each stage (Figure 1).